Mooyeonkim628/TELE6530_DOC/labmodule08/README-GDA.md

 NOTE: Include two full paragraphs describing your implementation approach by answering the questions listed below.

 What does your implementation do?
+- This implementation creates and runs a CoAP server that exposes the main device resources for actuator commands, sensor data, and system performance data.
+It routes incoming CoAP requests to the correct handlers, accepts updates from the CDA through PUT requests, and provides an actuator command resource.

 How does your implementation work?
+- The implementation uses CoapServerGateway to initialize a Californium CoAP server, create the default resource handlers, and register them into a resource such as PIOT/ConstrainedDevice/SystemPerfMsg.
+Update resource handlers process incoming PUT requests by parsing JSON payloads into data objects and forwarding them to DeviceDataManager through IDataMessageListener callbacks, while GetActuatorCommandResourceHandler stores actuator data locally and responds to GET requests.

 ### Code Repository and Branch